 Work with our Grant Writing Team to secure funding for our organization, programs, and projects.

 College students earn credit through CSUF, CSULB, Saddleback, UCI, and more

 Gain experience in the conservation field, a grassroots nonprofit, business administration, public speaking, education, and more.

 Become a film or art intern for OCH.

 Click Internships above for application.

-Join our Board:
+Join our Board

+We are always looking for people to help us reach our goals and mission.
 Submit your resume, references and cover letter to firstname.lastname@example.org

 We look forward to hearing from you!